ninjarogue/dotfiles/dot_claude/commands/commit.md

 - **Clear messages:** Explain what changed and why (if not obvious)
 - **Present tense:** Use "add" not "added", "fix" not "fixed"
 - **Concise:** Keep the first line under 72 characters
-- **Test before committing:** Ensure the code works at each commit point

 ## Example Workflow

 Given multiple changes across different files:

 1. **First, analyze the changes:**

    ```bash
    git status
    git diff